aimeertaylor/Pv3Rs/README.md

 ----------- | ------
-Possible misclassification of persistent and/or accumulated states | Modelling recurrent states as mutually exclusive Possible inconsistency with data on more-and-more markers | Not modelling errors Possible misclassification of relapse | Half-sibling misspecification and not modelling errors Possible misclassification of recrudescence | Not modelling errors Possible misclassification of reinfection | Not modelling population structure Strong prior impact on posterior | Recurrent states are not always identifiable from genetic data alone
+Possible misclassification of persistent and/or accumulated states | Modelling recurrent states as mutually exclusive Possible inconsistency with data on more-and-more markers | Not modelling errors Possible misclassification of relapse as reinfection | Half-sibling misspecification Possible misclassification of recrudescence as relapse | Not modelling errors Possible misclassification of reinfection | Not modelling population structure Strong prior impact on posterior | Recurrent states are not always identifiable from genetic data alone